KingRG-Buff/portfolio/AnalyticsArtifacts/VoterPredictionModel/README.md

 # 📊 Predictive Legislative Outcome Model

 Welcome to **Predictive Legislative Outcome Model**, a data mining project that uses the CRISP-DM framework to predict the outcome of congressional votes on an education-spending bill.
 This project leverages historical voting data and classification models to provide stakeholders with actionable insights into legislative outcomes.
+View the model presentation file for details on the project.

 ---